Are Antiperspirants and Deodorants Safe? PLUS, My Natural Gentle Deodorant Recipe for Sensitive Pits

 Once in awhile I will change up the essential oils, however, I have found that those essential oils that help to neutralize odor causing agents (like lavender, tea tree oil, frankincense, patchouli, etc) work best for me.

-Heidi's Au Naturale Deodorant Recipe
+Heidi's Au Naturale DIY Deodorant Recipe

-Ingredients for Natural Deodorant (sans Coconut Oil):
+Ingredients for Natural Deodorant (Without Coconut Oil):

 3 tbsp Shea Butter

-2 1/2 tbsp Baking Soda
+2 to 2 1/2 tbsp Baking Soda

 3 tbsp Arrowroot powder